Sampling Off-Axis Neutrino Fluxes with the Short-Baseline Near Detector: Physics Opportunities of SBND-PRISM

 The relevance of exploiting SBND-PRISM can be seen in \cref{fig:benchmark-prism}, where we show the same quantities, background and signal for the same benchmark, but now divided in each of the SBND-PRISM angular regions.
 In the lower panel, we present the excess with respect to the background for each region, as well as the average excess in blue.
 Since cross-section uncertainties at a certain energy would be independent of the geometry of the detector, their impact would affect all regions in a similar way.
 Taking the average excess as an example, we can clearly see that it differs from the excess in each region, particularly for the innermost and outermost angular regions.
 This is why the use of SBND-PRISM is expected to enhance the experimental sensitivity to BSM scenarios that exhibit behavior dependent on the off-axis angle, such as the sterile neutrino model.

 To further illustrate this capability, we show the effect of SBND-PRISM on a simplified sensitivity calculation for SBND in the sterile neutrino parameter space with, and without, applying SBND-PRISM, under several assumptions about the neutrino-nucleus interaction cross-section uncertainties.

 Quantifying uncertainties is a critical step in assessing the effect of SBND-PRISM.
 We focus on two main sources: flux and cross-section uncertainties.
-To assess the uncertainties on the neutrino flux prediction, the flux simulation and systematic uncertainty modeling from the MiniBooNE collaboration ~\cite{miniboone_flux}, updated to the SBND location, are used.
+To assess the uncertainties on the neutrino flux prediction, the flux simulation and systematic uncertainty modeling from the MiniBooNE Collaboration ~\cite{miniboone_flux}, updated to the SBND location, are used.
 Flux uncertainties are encoded in a covariance matrix, $E$.
 We use a \emph{multisim} technique~\cite{roe}, which consists of generating many MC replicas where each parameter in the flux model is randomly varied from its expected distribution, usually assumed to be a normal distribution with the parameter’s uncertainty as a width.
 Simultaneously varying all model parameters allows the correct treatment of correlations between them. $M$ such replicas are created and combined to construct the covariance matrix:

 where $n_{i}^m$ is the number of events in energy bin $i$ in replica $m$ and $n^\text{cv}_i$ is the expected number of events in bin $i$.
 This approach accounts for correlations in the predicted flux across both energy bins and off-axis angle regions.
 In particular, correlations between different off-axis regions are significant, with typical values exceeding 85\%, reflecting the common origin of flux uncertainties across the detector.